cboettig/ews-review/manuscript.md

 Catastrophic Bifurcations *not* Preceded by CSD
 -----------------------------------------------

-**OPEN QUESTON: Should we bother reproducing some of the figures from other papers?**

 Saddle nodes are only one of a variety of bifurcations which can cause rapid changes in system dynamics.
 Other bifurcations can cause long-term changes in system dynamics without a gradual pass through a state with zero eigenvalue, and